-DC Taji’s hAfrican Queen Disa SC CA CGCA CGCU TKA FDX RATM
+DC Taji’s hAfrican Queen Disa SC CA BCAT CGCA CGCU TKA FDX RATM*

 A half-African out of a mother who was brought out of the Congo as a puppy (Avongara Naziki) and a domesticated father (Penda Taji’s Tri-Umphant One), Disa is a prime example of the uncommon “open cap” coloration pattern.

 She is a natural hunter, finding great success in both lure-coursing—she’s earned her Field Championship, which is implied in the “DC” title—and in Barn Hunt—the “RATM”.
 Disa also enjoys “working” just for the sake of work, and spending time with us, be it working on tricks (“TKA”) or on flyball (“FDX”).
 Yes, that’s right, Basenjis can play flyball!
 (If you’re patient, anyway.)

 CH Kibushi Gugu Diospyros RN JC CAA BCAT SWN SBA RATO CGCA CGCU TKP

 Technically a half-African, but what we’d prefer to call “two-quarters African” because of an additional generation of breeding, Spyros is out of two half-African parents: mother Possum Creek’s Ngoma and father Kibushi The Oracle (a.k.a.
 “Wags”).
 Spyros shows a much-more-typical tri-color pattern but is distinguished by having very little white, with no flashy white “collar” around his neck.